zfleeman/ffmpeg4discord/README.md

 ## Usage
 The container spins up and executes a Python script that formats an `ffmpeg` command for clip encoding.
 An example command looks like this:

-`docker run --rm -v D:\shadowplay\video.mp4:/usr/app/in/video.mp4 -v D:\shadowplay\out:/usr/app/out/ zachfleeman/ffmpeg4discord:latest`
+`docker run --rm -v D:\shadowplay\video.mp4:/usr/app/in/video.mp4 -e codec=vp9 -v D:\shadowplay\out:/usr/app/out/ zachfleeman/ffmpeg4discord:latest`

 This command mounts the video file to an "in" directory in the container, and also mounts an "out" directory to the container's encoding output directory.
 This is where your resultant < 8MB video file will land.